 Mission, vision, values and goals

-The Municipal Government Board shall provide timely, independent, quasi-judicial appeal adjudication to all parties in the areas of assessment matters, planning, subdivision appeals, inter-municipal disputes and annexation recommendations, that yields fairness and equity consistent with the authority of the Municipal Government Act.
+The MGB shall provide timely, independent, quasi-judicial appeal adjudication to all parties in the areas of assessment matters, planning, subdivision appeals, inter-municipal disputes and annexation recommendations, that yields fairness and equity consistent with the authority of the Municipal Government Act.

-The Alberta Municipal Government Board will be a leader among tribunals with a reputation for excellence in adjudication.
+The MGB will be a leader among tribunals with a reputation for excellence in adjudication.

 This vision will be attained by: